-A man has been convicted of killing his 74-year-old neighbour during a row over a gate in Covent Garden, following an investigation by the Metropolitan Police Service.
+A man has been found guilty of killing his 74-year-old neighbour after a bitter row over a gate in Covent Garden.
+The Metropolitan Police Service led the investigation into the shocking case.

-On Thursday, May 1, a jury at Southwark Crown Court found Trevor Gocan, 57, guilty of manslaughter in connection with the death of James ‘Jim’ O’Neill.
+On Thursday, May 1, a jury at Southwark Crown Court convicted Trevor Gocan, 57, of manslaughter over the death of James ‘Jim’ O’Neill.

-Police arrested Gocan shortly after the incident at a nearby property where he resided.
+Gocan was arrested shortly after the attack at a nearby property where he lived.

-A post-mortem examination confirmed that Mr O’Neill died due to complications arising from the assault.
+A post-mortem confirmed the cause of death was complications from the assault.

-In police interviews, Gocan offered no comment.
-During his trial, he claimed he acted in self-defence following a dispute about a gate.
+During police interviews, Gocan refused to comment.
+At trial, he argued he acted in self-defence following a dispute about a gate.

-Trevor Gocan has been remanded in custody ahead of his sentencing, which will take place at Southwark Crown Court on Thursday, June 26, 2025.
+Trevor Gocan has been remanded in custody ahead of his sentencing, scheduled for Thursday, June 26, 2025, at Southwark Crown Court.

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.